pombreda/checkit/README.md

 Just download and compile.
 For **CheckIt** and **CheckItAgent** PosgreSQL database is required.
 Creating scripts are included in the project folders.

-It is necessary to add to database following:
+It is necessary to add to the database following:
  * user roles
 ```
 1 ROLE_USER